Remark on the Adiabatic Limit of Quantum Zakharov System: Abstract

 \section{Abstract}

-In this paper, we prove the low-regularity global well-posedness of the adiabatic limit of the Quantum Zakharov system and consider its semi-classical limit, i.e., the convergence of the model equation as the quantum parameter tends to zero.
-We also show ill-posedness in negative Sobolev spaces and discuss the existence of ground-state soliton solutions in high spatial dimensions.

-\textbf{\textsection 1.
-Introduction.} In this paper, we study well-posedness as well as ill-posedness of the adiabatic limit of the quantum Zakharov system and its nonlinear Schr\"odinger limit as the quantum parameter tends to zero.
-We are motivated by the classical Zakharov system \cite{zakharov1972collapse}:
+This paper is concerned with the low regularity well-posedness of the adiabatic limit of the quantum Zakharov system, which is a modified nonlinear Schr\"odinger equation (NLSE).
+As the quantum parameter tends to zero, the modified NLSE formally converges to the standard NLSE, and we show this rigorously.